Read all about Sherwin Williams Sea Salt, plus see 23 real homes that use it!

 Where should I use SW Sea Salt?

-Consider this hue for ANY room in your home!
+Consider this hue for ANY room in your entire house!
 It’s a seriously flexible shade that can enhance your:

 ‣ Living rooms